We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 Shilajit comes in a number of forms – resin, powder, capsule, liquid, and more.
 Each form is unique in its formation, purity, and dosage.
 Because of this, these forms can also vary in price.
 This article will break down the different forms of Shilajit and how much they cost.

-Resin, liquid and powder forms tend to be the most expensive, while capsules, tablets and dry drops are usually the least expensive.
-This is because the former is higher quality and less processed than the ladder.
+Resin, liquid, and powder forms tend to be the most expensive, while capsules, tablets, and dry drops usually cost less.
+This is because the former is higher quality and less processed than the latter.

-Shilajit in the resin and powder forms tend to be the most expensive, ranging from around $0.50-$3.00 per gram.
-These forms are known for their purity, but are less convenient to consume than the other offerings.
-Shilajit capsules run from about $10-$30 per bottle, and the liquid and dry Shilajit drops are around $0.50-$1.50 per drop.
+Shilajit in the resin and powder forms tends to be the most expensive, ranging from around $0.50-$3.00 per gram.
+These forms are known for their purity but are less convenient to consume than the other offerings.
+Shilajit capsules cost $10-$30 per bottle sometimes, and the liquid and dry Shilajit drops are around $0.50-$1.50 per drop.
+Shilajit Price Guide: How Much Should You Pay for It?

 Price For Each Form of Shilajit